Top Hamburgers in New York

 Upper East Side

 This classic NY burger actually lives up to its reputation.
-They just opened a new one downtown somewhere, but stick to the original.
+They just opened a new one downtown somewhere (update — and one on the Upper West Side), but stick to the original.

 Mel’s Burger Bar